 15 elite nights towards Bonvoy status

-For many people this will make Platinum Elite status quite attainable, as it requires 50 nights per year, so having those two cards gets you 60% of the way there long term (and again, in the short term you can get Platinum Elite status by applying for this card).
+For many people, this will make Platinum Elite status quite attainable, as it requires 50 nights per year, so having those two cards gets you 60% of the way there long term.

 The card perks that I haven’t used

 In addition to the above perks, there are a few more Marriott Bonvoy Brilliant Card perks that others may get value out of, but that I personally don’t:

 - A Priority Pass Select membership, which gets you access to 1,300+ lounges around the world; personally I receive this perk through several cards, so an incremental member doesn’t get me much

 - Premium in-room internet at Marriott properties; since I have status with Marriott Bonvoy, I get this benefit anyway

 - A Global Entry or TSA Pre-Check credit once every four years, which ordinarily costs $85-100; this is potentially valuable, but I get this benefit on so many cards